Singly Refractive Gemstones

 One of the signature properties of a gemstone is its refractive index.
 When light passes from one medium to another, the light rays are refracted or bent at an angle.
-It's why a straw standing in a glass of water appears to be bent -- light travels more slowly through water than through air.
+It's why a straw standing in a glass of water appears to be bent - light travels more slowly through water than through air.

-Some gemstones are singly refractive: they have only one refractive index.
-Other gemstones -- in fact, most -- are doubly refractive: they have two different refractive indices.
+Some gemstones are singly refractive; they have only one refractive index.
+Other gemstones - in fact, most - are doubly refractive; they have two different refractive indices.
 When a beam of light enters a doubly refractive gemstone, it is split into two beams, each travelling at a different speed and on a different path through the crystal.
 Birefringence is a measurement of the difference between the two refractive indices in gems that are doubly refractive, and it ranges from a low of .003 to a high of .287.

-Cubic solids are very symmetrical, and have three equal and perpendicular axes.
+Cubic solids are symmetrical and have three equal and perpendicular axes.
 For this reason they refract light in all directions at the same velocity.
 Cubic crystals include not only diamond, garnet and spinel, but also fluorite, boleite, lapis lazuli, sodalite, hackmanite and pyrite.
 Gold and silver are also cubic crystals.

-All the members of the opal family -- common opal, precious opal, fire opal and boulder opal -- are composed of hydrated silicon dioxide, a kind of hardened jelly.
-Opals have a significant water content, usually between 3 and 10%.
+All the members of the opal family - common opal, precious opal, fire opal and boulder opal - are composed of hydrated silicon dioxide, a kind of hardened jelly.
+Opals have a significant water content; usually between 3 and 10%.

 The organic gems include amber, jet, ivory, pearl and ammolite.
 Amber and jet are derived from plant materials, while ivory, pearl and ammolite have their source in the animal kingdom.
-Some gems which appear to have an animal source, such as fossilized coral or petrified wood, are actually crystalline, since the original organic material has been replaced by jasper or chalcedony.
+Some gems that appear to have an animal source, such as fossilized coral or petrified wood, are actually crystalline, since the original organic material has been replaced by jasper or chalcedony.

 - © 2005-2021 GemSelect.com all rights reserved.